vedatcinbat/HospitalApp_RestApi/README.md

 return View(patientInfo)

--> Action 5 : GetWithCountry(string country) : It shows all patients where their "patientFrom" value is equals to country that we catch FromRoute
+o Action 5 : GetWithCountry(string country) : It shows all patients where their "patientFrom" value is equals to country that we catch FromRoute

 var patients = await _httpClient.GetAsync($"https://localhost:7169/api/hospitals/{country}");